-Listed as one of the UNESCO’s World Heritage Sites in Rajasthan, the Chittorgarh Fort is witness to the bravery of Men and Women of the Rajput dynasty.
+Listed as one of the UNESCO’s World Heritage Sites in Rajasthan, the Chittorgarh Fort also known as Chittor Fort is witness to the bravery of Men and Women of the Rajput dynasty.
 It is spread over an area of 280 Hectares, on a hill 180 meters high.
 It is said that the fort was built by the Mauryans in the 7th Century AD.
 This fort is a fine piece of the great ancient artwork which can surprise you with its first look here.
 The artwork on the pillars here is so beautiful and fine, it is said that it used to take around 10 years just to script the fine artwork on one pillar.
 Chittorgarh Fort is the largest fort in India.
+The fort has a long story of romance, courage, determination and sacrifice.
+A glimpse of the fort still makes one to think the glory of the Rajputs who once lived here.

 It is believed that the fort was initially built by the Mauryans in 7th Century AD as inscribed on the coins of that period.
 There are also many records which depict that the Mewar ruled the fort for about 834 years.
 Bappa Rawal established the fort in 724 AD after which the fort have seen a number of battles and rulers.